Black-topped pottery: Firing techniques

 The most notable technological advancement that emerged with black-topped pottery is the development of improved firing techniques.
 Changes in firing techniques "include new methods to achieve higher firing temperatures and the deliberate creation of the black tops."
 The higher firing temperatures caused stronger vitrification of the clay body which allowed the pottery of the Late Neolithic to be more durable.

 Black-top pottery was made from Nile silts, which fire to a red-brown color once oxidized.
 The difference in color is caused by the variation in chemical effects on the clay during the firing process.
 The production techniques used to achieve this black-top effect, however, have been widely debated among archaeologists.
 Initially it was theorized that the black color was caused by a lack of oxygen.
 Egyptologist Flinders Petrie, one of the first archaeologists to discuss black-topped pottery, suggested that during the firing process the top portion of the vessels would be partially buried in ashes so that “as the charcoal covered them it deoxidised the iron from red peroxide to black magnetic oxide."
 Petrie also claimed that the black top was achieved in a single firing session.

-This theory would later be contested by Alfred Lucas, an analytical chemistry, who theorized that the black top was a chemical effect caused by carbon as opposed to a lack of oxygen, and that the technique the Egyptians used would have required two firing sessions.
+This theory would later be contested by Alfred Lucas, an analytical chemist, who theorized that the black top was a chemical effect caused by carbon as opposed to a lack of oxygen, and that the technique the Egyptians used would have required two firing sessions.
 Eventually a Mossbauer spectroscopy conducted for Recent Advances in Science and Technology of Materials in 1974 proved that the black top was created by “a combination of reduction and carbon smudging and not the result of the presence of carbon only” as Lucas had theorized.
 Lucas’ two-phase production process, which is the more commonly accepted theory, consists of an initial firing process in which the ware would be removed from the kiln during the red-hot stage (approximately 540 degrees Celsius) and “placed mouth downwards on a layer of sawdust.”

+Surface polishing

+The surface is highly polished and lustered, giving a shiny result to the red body, and even a metallic-like luster to the top black portion.